3rd Year Residents

 Hey everyone!
 My name is Holly and I am so excited to be

-a member of Wake Forest's newest intern class!
+a member of Wake Forest's 3rd year resident class!
 I am the lone

 "Triple Deac" in the class, and couldn't be prouder to be a Demon

 Deacon.
 I grew up in Monroe, NC, a small town outside of